How do you choose where to lay your head for the night?

 When I first backpacked in the late 1990s, hostels were the only budget option available.
 There were fewer of them around, and many could have done with a deep clean and fewer parties.
 This put me off for quite a while.
 For a long time, travelling for work or for weekends away I only ever stayed at hotels and I liked the peace and quiet they offered.

-When I decided to travel through South America in 2016 I was on a limited budget.
-I decided to prioritise having more time travelling and opportunities to meet other people over the accommodation costs.
+When I decided to travel through South America I was on a limited budget.
+I decided to prioritise having more time travelling and opportunities to meet other people over accommodation costs.
 By this time, hostels had also changed a lot and I had the option of a private room.
 What I found opened my eyes to a whole new world of travelling.

 As a solo but very social traveller who loves to meet others along the way, here is my take on the options available.